kvpreethi/HCL-AI-Data-Advisor-For-HCL-Workload-Automation/README.md

    **Note**: The **common.env** environment file contains all the environment variables.
 For details, see  [Configuration variables](#configuration-variables).

-## Managing OpenMetrics server credentials
+## Managing Workload Automation server credentials
-You can manage the credentials needed to connect to an Openmetrics server (such as HCL Workload Automation engine) using  AIDA.sh script.
+You can manage the credentials needed to connect to a Workload Automation server using  AIDA.sh script.
 With a single AIDA instance you can monitor hybrid environments with a mix of HCL Workload Automation for distributed and z/OS systems.

 **Limitations:**